quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Resumption from idle

 A connection is idle if bytes in flight is 0 and there is nothing retransmittable to send.
 In order to limit the size of bursts sent into the network, the behavior when restarting from idle depends upon whether pacing is used.

 If pacing is used, the connection should limit the initial burst of packets to no more than the initial congestion window and subsequent packets SHOULD be paced.
 The congestion window does not change while the connection is idle.

 If pacing is not used, the congestion window SHOULD be reset to the minimum of the current congestion window and the initial congestion window.
 If the slow start threshold is larger than the congestion window, the congestion window will grow back to the congestion window prior to idle via slow start.
+This recommendation is based on Section 4.1 of {{?RFC5681}}.

 ## Pseudocode